Andy Warpigs: Career

 Celebrating their friendly personality and positive demeanor, YabYum West declared Warpigs to be Phoenix Arizona's "Miss Congeniality" on January 1, 2015.
 On April 11, 2015, Warpigs performed at the 2nd Annual TrunkSpace Indie 500, headlined by Kimya Dawson.
 Between 29 and 30 May 2015 Warpigs starred as Frank N Furter in the Firehouse's live action Rocky Horror Show.

 Personal life

 They were gender-fluid, and used they/them pronouns.
+Warpigs died of an apparent overdose at age 32 on May 30, 2021.